DiogoPires22/enrollment_validator/readme.md

 ### Run Project

-To run the project after compile use this command
+To run the project after compiled use this command
 ```sh
 cd /target/
 java -jar enrollment_validator-1.0.jar {path where the files are}